 There are various problems a website may face during its lifecycle.
 One of them is the group of 5xx server errors.
-Let’s take a look at what they mean, what leads to them, and how to fix any such error.
+Let’s take a look at what they mean, what leads to them, and how to fix any such mistake.

 What Does “5xx server errors” Mean?